arthuranteater/p2/README.md

 Mobile first web application where users can search by city to receive a 5-day weather forecast in Celsius, Fahrenheit, or Kelvin along with a really cool picture!

-<a href="https://whatstheweatherin.com/">Get Your 5 Day Forecast Now, visit whatstheweatherin</a>
+<a href="https://whatstheweatherin.com/">Get Your 5 Day Forecast Now, Visit whatstheweatherin.com</a>

 Steps to recreate: